4ntm4n/ms-two/README.md

 ## Deployment

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to GitHub pages using the following steps:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.